Abstra208/Phat-PI/README.md

 sudo apt-get install python3
 ```

-**Next, navigate to where you want your file to be located, for exemple documents:**
+**Next, navigate to where you want your file to be located, for example, documents:**
 ```sh
 cd /home/pi/documents
 ```